04rookie/ecube/README.md

 # e-cube website.

 A small website made in **MERN** stack and deployed on Heroku.
 The website uses ReactJS + MaterialUI for front-end, and the back-end API is developed in Express, NodeJS and MongoDB Atlas.
->The website can be currently view at- https://ecube-india.herokuapp.com/
+>The website can be currently viewed at- https://ecube-india.herokuapp.com/

 # Files